 Founding Board Member

-Master Sergeant Jesse Hinnant works as a Senior Human Resources Manager for the United States Army at Fort Bragg, North Carolina.
+Jesse Hinnant retired from the military at Fort Bragg, North Carolina after serving 20 years as a Senior Human Resources Manager for the United States Army.
 Jesse enlisted in the Army in 2001 as a Personnel Administration Specialist and has deployed multiple times in support of military operations to Kosovo, Iraq, Syria, and Afghanistan.

-Jesse graduated from Post University with a Bachelor of Science in Human Resources Management and is a certified Master Resilience Trainer, Associate Professional of Human Resources, and Project Management Professional.
+Jesse graduated from Post University with a Bachelor of Science in Business Administration and is a certified Master Resilience Trainer, Associate Professional of Human Resources, and Project Management Professional.
+He currently works as a Veteran Talent Operations Manager at WilsonHCG and is a fulltime graduate student at the University of Tampa, working towards his MBA with concentration in Non-Profit Management.